ryanorendorff/proteios/README.txt

 = How to load/unload sequences =
 ================================

-All of the sequences are located in "./data/sequences/".
-To remove a sequence from the program, simply relocate or delete the file in question.
+All of the sequences are located in "./data/sequences.txt".
+To remove a sequence from the program, remove its lines in the file specified above.

-To add a protein to the program, the python script "protein_to_proteios.py" can be used to take the information out of a GenPept file from the NCBI database and turn it into a format that Proteios understands.
+To add a protein to the program, the python script "sequences_to_single_file.py" can be used to take the information out of a GenPept file from the NCBI database and turn it into a format that Proteios understands.
 To run this program, simply put the GenPept files that you want to convert in the "proteins_to_be_converted" folder and run in the main directory of Proteios

-  python protein_to_proteios.py
+  python sequences_to_single_file.py

-This generates text files for the sequences that are placed in "./data/sequences/".
+This generates a text file for the sequences that is placed in "./data/sequences.txt".

-The files are simple.
+The file is simple.
 The first line of the file is the name of the protein.
 The second is the sequence and only the sequence (no spaces, numbering, etc).
+This pattern then repeats for the other proteins in the file.
 The sequence can be in either upper or lower case; Proteios will automatically convert everything to upper case when it imports the file.